Skip to content

 # Custom channel — npm package

-_adapter: golembot-discord-adapter
+_adapter: golembot-teams-adapter

 Path resolution rules: